Guangrui-best/QuestionTime/README.md

 # QuestionTime
-A Q&A website similar to MyQuora using django-REST-framework and Vue.js.
+A Q&A website similar to Quora using django-REST-framework and Vue.js.

 ## Main Features
 - Registration/Login/Logout